DAVID'S REVIEW OF THE LEXHAM ENGLISH BIBLE|

 Before it was a Bible, the LEB was an interlinear.
 The greatest difference from the interlinear and the Lexham English Bible is that the LEB rearranged the interlinear's Hebrew or Greek language sentence structure to that of the English language, avoiding the choppy and wooden readings of many literal translations, and creating better transparency between the original documents and the modern English reader.
 Using Hebrew/Greek word order as much as possible is a goal of many literal translations, but I don't see how that helps an average English reader.

-I find the LEB to be the most readable literal translation.
+I find the LEB and the Christian Standard Bible to be the most readable literal translations.
 I find most literal translations to be wooden, mainly because they try to retain the Heb/Gr word order, creating awkward sentences in English.
 The LEB manages to take their interlinear, which is totally in Heb/Gr word order, and creates a very literal, but extremely readable translation which preserves the literary beauty of the original Scriptures.

 All languages have idioms (figures of speech).
 For example, one may say that one is "hitting the sack".
 But to someone in China, they may not understand that you mean you are going to bed.
 Same goes for Hebrew and Greek.
 At least twice in the Old Testament, it is said that one "covered his feet."
 That's a case where a clearer rendering is better than a strictly literal one.
 We may think that he is warming his feet with a blanket.
 The covering of his feet is a Hebrew idiom, an euphemism meaning "dropping his garments to his feet in order to relieve himself."
 Translating that idiom as "relieving himself" into the text is preferred, and placing the Hebrew idiom in the footnotes.
 The LEB places literal translations of the idioms in the footnotes several hundred times when it would be confusing to English readers if placed in the text itself, and places the English meaning of the idiom in the text and the LEB still retains the properties of a literal translation.